nim-lang/Nim/doc/manual.rst

   void fun(){}
   """.}

-For backward compatibility, if the argument to the `emit` statement is a single string literal, Nim symbols can be referred to via backticks.
+.. note:: For backward compatibility, if the argument to the `emit` statement is a single string literal, Nim symbols can be referred to via backticks.
   This usage is however deprecated.

 For a top-level emit statement, the section where in the generated C/C++ file the code should be emitted can be influenced via the